tytydraco/yessleep/out/My_sister_can_communicate_through_flesh_I_need_to_speak_with_her_one_last_time_no_matter_the_cost.md

 “You don’t remember *anything* about how you got home?”
 The park bench squeaked as Ryan slid closer.
 He was sweating.
 His eyes darted between me and Elisa, who was pedaling her bicycle along a nearby footpath.
 I massaged his stone shoulders.

 “I…no, I really don’t.
 I was at the bar top, drinking.
-Some guy came and bothered me, said some strange shit, but…he was harmless.
+Some guy came up and bothered me, said some strange shit, but…he was harmless.
 Then, twenty-four hours later, I’m home.”
 I pause, preparing another lie.

 “But in between?
 Nothing, nothing at all…“